RobinBrouwer/gritter/README.markdown

 	def create
 		...
-		gflash :success => "The product has been successfully created!"
+		gflash :success => "The product has been created successfully!"
 		...
 	end